ntungare/kube-gitea/code/scripts/README.md

 This allows you to safely store encrypted configuration files (`encrypted_payload.json`) and the encrypted AES key (`aes256.key.wrap`) in the repository, while keeping the RSA Private Key secret (and password protected).

+> [!NOTE]
+> The primary purpose of this setup is to ensure that when you run `make-backup.sh` from the root directory, the generated backup archive contains your secrets in an encrypted format, avoiding plaintext password storage.

 ## Directories

 - **`src/`**: TypeScript source code.